-Another option available to motorcyclists is an electrically warmed suit or vest.
-These items hook up to the motorcycle battery and can be quite effective.
+Another option available to motorcyclists is an electrically warmed vest.
+These hook up to the motorcycle battery and can be quite effective.

 Whether you ride in a warm or cold climate, in a rural area or the city, a good selection of high-quality riding gear will help you stay comfortable in all weather and riding conditions.

 And, if you have an accident or spill, it could save you from serious injury.

 Over-the-ankle leather boots can protect riders from a variety of riding hazards.

 They protect ankles from stones that fly up from the roadway.